 - Fry the raw cashew nuts for about 1 minute in the hot oil until golden brown, then drain and set aside.

 - In the same oil, fry the Thai dry chilies for about 1 minute until crispy, drain, and set aside.

 - Dice the chicken, and mix with flour, to evenly coat it.
 Then again, fry in the oil for about 5 minutes until golden and crispy.
 Drain and set aside on a plate.

 - Make sure you have all your garlic, onions, and fresh chilies, cut and ready.

-- Add ½ tbsp. of oil to a wok or frying pan on medium high heat.
+- Add ½ tbsp. of oil to a wok or frying pan on medium-high heat.
 Stir fry the garlic for a few seconds, then add the onions and stir fry until translucent.
 Then add the red and green chilies and stir fry for a minute or so.
-You can sprinkle a few drips of water in the wok if it gets dry.
+You can sprinkle a few drops of water in the wok if it gets dry.

-- Add the seasoning sauce mixture, and stir fry until the sauce thickens and become sticky.
+- Add the seasoning sauce mixture, and stir fry until the sauce thickens and becomes sticky.

 - Add the chicken, cashew nuts, and dry chilies, and stir fry until everything is coated in the sticky sauce.
 You can add a few sprinkles of water if it gets too dry.

-- Last step is to add the green onions, stir fry for only a few seconds, then turn off the heat.
+- The last step is to add the green onions, stir fry for only a few seconds, then turn off the heat.

 - Serve with hot steamed rice.